Prayukth KV

 How did the cyber attack on Asahi Brewery happen?

 The threat actor also targeted multiple back-ups and the extent of the attack can be gauged by the fact that even the order booking system was down as late as last week and the company had to resort to taking orders via fax and documenting orders using pen and paper.
 At the time of writing this report, another Japanese company in the real estate sector was also attacked by Qilin.
-It is possible that both these events were coordinated through a known local affiliate of Qilin based in North Korea.
+It is possible that both these events were coordinated through a known local affiliate of Qilin based in North Korea (this group has deep ties with North Korea).

 The malware deployed in the attack was NETXLOADER, a stealthy malware that rides on a .NET based malware loader.
 This loader can be used to execute multiple payloads and that explains why various departments within Asahi Brewery were breached.
 Further, phased execution also ensured a very high degree of stealth and the loader and the malware executed could have remained undetected for a fair amount of time.